selectize/selectize.js/docs/usage.md

 	<tr>
 		<td valign="top"><code>create</code></td>
 		<td valign="top">
 			Allows the user to create a new items that aren't in the list of options.
-This option can be any of the following: "true", "false" (disabled), or a function that accepts two arguments: "input" and "callback".
-The callback should be invoked with the final data for the option.</td>
+This option can be any of the following: "true", "false" (disabled), or a function to process input.
+This function should take a single argument consisting of the search text and return an object in the same format as your list.
+For example: <code>create: function(input) { return { 'id': 0, 'name': input.toUppercase() } }</code> would create the option with all uppercase letters.</td>
 		<td valign="top"><code>mixed</code></td>
 		<td valign="top"><code>false</code></td>
 	</tr>